 – Main course: Russian dumplings (21 PLN), nicely served on a plate, not bad in taste, although I have to admit that I ate better in Krakow.
 I was better impressed with peasant noodles with stew and oscypek (Polis smoked cheese, 29 PLN) served in a ceramic bowl.
 The meat was very delicate, and a very interesting sauce with a distinctive taste.

-– Dessert: delicious homemade ice cream (15 PLN) with lavender and blueberry flavour!
+– Dessert: delicious homemade ice cream (15 PLN) with lavender and blueberry flavor!
 For lavender fans, it is obligatory 🙂 In addition, a cheesecake with white chocolate (15 PLN), tasty, especially should taste white chocolate’s funs.

 – Drinks: I tried home wine (15 PLN /150 ml), good taste, has a good price/quality ratio.
 However, the name “home wine” may be misleading, because it is not local wine, but Argentinean.
 I also ordered wine from Krakow’s Srebrna Góra 2018 (30 PLN /150 ml) vineyard.
 Here, quite a disappointment.
 The wine is not only expensive, but above all, it strongly disappoints in taste.
-I do not recommend.
+I do not recommend it.
 Better choose a proven Polish brand Solaris.

 To sum up.
 A visit to the restaurant “Pod nosem” is a nice culinary experience.
 It is worth to come here.
 In addition, the building has a medieval cellar, where you can taste the liquors.
-And on the very top there is a beautiful apartment (100 m2!) equipped with Jacuzzi, from which you can admire the Wawel Castle.
-It is worth asking the waiter to show both of these places.
+And on the very top, there is a beautiful apartment (100 m2!) equipped with Jacuzzi, from which you can admire the Wawel Castle.
+It is worth asking the waiter to show you both of these places.